 Regardless of whether the complainant wishes to pursue Formal Resolution, Informal Resolution or no resolution of any kind, the College will undertake an appropriate impartial inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support, including taking appropriate supportive measure and interim steps, as applicable, before the final outcome of complaint.
 As allowed by law and College policy, the College may impose a "no contact" order, which typically will include a directive that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation.
-The College also may take any further protective action that it deems appropriate concerning the interaction of the parties both during the Investigation and as part of the outcome of the Investigation, including, without limitation, directing appropriate College officials to alter the students' academic and/or college employment arrangements, and if possible, working with the individuals involved to alter transportation or living arrangements (Note: JCCC does not provide housing or transportation for the general student/employee population, so alteration of these arrangements is subject to the cooperation of third parties).
+As allowed by law and College policy, the College also may take any further protective action that it deems appropriate concerning the interaction of the parties both during the Investigation and as part of the outcome of the Investigation, including, without limitation, directing appropriate College officials to alter the students' academic and/or college employment arrangements, and if possible, working with the individuals involved to alter transportation or living arrangements is subject to the cooperation of third parties).
 When taking steps to separate the complainant and the respondent, the College will seek to minimize unnecessary or unreasonable burdens on either party.
-Violation(s) of the College's directive and/or protective actions will constitute related offenses that may lead to additional disciplinaryaction.
+Violation(s) of the College's directive and/or protective actions will constitute related offenses that may lead to additional disciplinary action.